-Still lying in bed, Harry glanced around the hospital wing in confusion—what was he doing here?
+Still lying in bed, Harry glanced around the room in confusion—what was he doing here?
 It was nighttime, and the room was empty aside from Harry.
-Closing his eyes, he fought to gather his thoughts.
+Closing his eyes, he fought to gather his memories.
 He'd been in a lesson with Snape—he remembered that much.
-However, his following memories were hazy.
+However, the memories after that were hazy.
 He remembered trying to fight the boggart, but uncertainty followed after that.

-Suddenly, an unexpected wave of dizziness hit Harry.
+Abruptly, a wave of dizziness hit Harry.
 Head reeling, he clenched the bedsheets between his fists, waiting until the spell passed.
-Breathing a sigh of relief when the dizziness finally subsided, Harry frowned, confused as to why he felt so weak.
+Breathing a sigh of relief when the dizziness and subsequent nausea finally subsided, Harry frowned, confused as to why he felt so awful.

 "Ah, Harry.
-I was wondering if I'd find you awake."
+I hoped to find you awake."

 Jolting upright in bed with a strangled gasp, Harry glanced wildly about the hospital wing for the source of the disembodied voice.
-In the next moment, a tall figure emerged from the shadows in the corner of the hospital wing.
-Heart still pounding, Harry struggled to recognize the darkened figure until a beam of moonlight illuminated a familiar face—Dumbledore.
+In the next moment, a tall figure emerged from the shadows in the corner of the room.
+Heart still pounding, Harry struggled to recognize the darkened figure until a beam of moonlight illuminated a familiar face—Professor Dumbledore.

-Harry dropped back against his pillow as the adrenaline rush wore off, fatigue overwhelming him once more.
-"S'ok, Professor," he replied, his voice scratchy from disuse.
+Harry dropped back down against his pillow as the adrenaline rush wore off, fatigue overwhelming him once more.
+"S'ok, Professor," he replied, voice scratchy from disuse.

-With a small nod, Dumbledore brushed his dressing gown aside and sat at the foot of Harry's bed.
+With a small nod, Dumbledore swept aside his silver dressing gown aside and sat at the foot of Harry's bed.
 "I won't keep you long, my boy," he smiled gently.
 "You'll need your sleep, I imagine.
 I was just wandering about the halls, and decided to peek in on you.
 My finding you awake was quite the happy coincidence."

 Somehow, Harry doubted this encounter was by chance— nothing with Dumbledore ever was— but he kept his mouth shut all the same.
 "What am I doing here, Professor?"
-Harry questioned, managing to hold back a yawn.
+Harry questioned, managing to suppress a yawn.

 Dumbledore raised an eyebrow.
 "Why, you collapsed during your lesson with Professor Snape yesterday.
-Madam Pomfrey informed me that you were suffering from severe magical exhaustion, and as it turns out, your magical core had begun to deplete itself.
+Madam Pomfrey informed me that you were suffering from a severe case of magical exhaustion.
+As it turns out, your magical core had begun to deplete itself.
 You gave us all quite a fright, I'm afraid.
 But not to worry—with a few days of rest, I've been assured you'll make a full recovery."

 Harry blinked slowly.
-"Magical exhaustion?" he finally replied, brow furring in confusion.
+"Magical exhaustion?" he finally repeated, brow furrowing in confusion.
 "But why?"

 Dumbledore smiled patiently.
 "Because of your lessons, Harry.
 Casting a Patronus is advanced, complex magic, and performing the charm can be quite draining.
 I'm afraid that the proper precautions to prevent fatigue weren't taken during your lessons with Professor Snape.
-That, combined with the sheer frequency and duration of your lessons both contributed to your magical exhaustion."
+That, combined with the sheer frequency and duration of your lessons led to your subsequent magical exhaustion."

 Silence followed this statement as Harry's tired mind struggled to process what the Headmaster had said.
 Slowly, memories of the past week came back to him.
 He remembered his last lesson with Snape—how completely drained he had felt after a week of lessons, homework, and quidditch practice.
 He remembered the boggart approaching him during his lesson, and not having the energy to cast a Patronus.
 He remembered a green light—

-Harry's stomach clenched as a sudden wave a nausea washed over him.
-He remembered what he'd seen when the boggart had touched him— his mother, begging Voldemort to kill her, and Voldemort, fulfilling her final request.
+Harry's stomach clenched as a sudden wave of nausea washed over him.
+He remembered what he'd seen when the boggart had touched him— his mother, begging Voldemort to kill her instead of her infant son, and Voldemort, fulfilling her final request.

 Suddenly, everything became horribly clear to Harry.
-This woman— the woman whose screams filled his dreams at night—this woman was his mother.
-And when he got too near the dementors, he could hear her dying.
+This woman— the woman whose screams haunted his recent nightmares—this woman was his mother.
+And when he got close to dementors, he could hear her dying.